 We have analyzed the performance of (1+1) EA and RLS on a very general class of combinatorial optimization problems ranging from very simple problems that can be solved optimally by the greedy method up to NP-hard problems.
 Our results provide an indication of the enormous power of evolutionary algorithms from a theoretical point of view.
 It turns out that the very general and abstract structure of matroid optimization problems suffices to lead evolutionary algorithms into promising directions and to finally obtain optimal or at least provably good solutions after only polynomially many iterations.

 Acknowledgements.
-The authors thank Alexander Souza for helpful discussions on the topic of this article.
-We thank Heiko Röglin for pointing out the idea behind Theorem 4.
+The authors thank Alexander Souza for helpful discussions on the topic of this paper.